microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/03-MigrateToAzureVM/readme.md

 Main screen - Use azure_port_create_vm_main.png as the image

-Use existing RG from Azure storage account
+Use a new RG called tpchrg
 Pick a VM name.
 It can be the same name as your current server or another one.
 This becomes the computer name of the Windows Server and @@SERVERNAME.
-Choose same region as Azure storage account
+Choose a region closest to your on-premises deployment.
 No infrastructure because we are not going to setup HA for this VM (like clustering or AGs) Image preselected since we chose this in the previous screen.
 BUG FIX: Change this to choose Engine only option.
 Don't pick Spot Instance
-For size, we should choose the size recommended during Assessment which is XXXX.
-Note the cost is ~1,097.92/month Fill out an admin.
+For size, we should choose the size recommended during Assessment which is E16as_v4 - 16 Available vCPU.
+Note the cost is ~1200/month.
+Fill out an admin.
 This will be a local Windows admin account for the VM and will be auto added as a sysadmin to SQL Server.
 Leave the RDP port public (we will secure the VM in the next module) Note the option for Licensing for AHB.
 Since you already have a license for Windows Server for your VM and are migrating you can select this.
-Notice in the portal option for Size the price changed to $560.64/month)
+Notice in the portal option for Size the price changed to ~$700/month)

 Select Next:Disks at the bottom of the screen